Anastasia-Labs/opshin-audit/catalyst_docs/milestone4/milestone4-draft-audit-report.typ

     assert my_len_fn({}) == 0
 ```

-Compiling this example throws the following non user-friendly error: `list index out of range`.
+Compiling this example throws the following non-user-friendly error: `list index out of range`.
 The same error is thrown when empty literal dicts are used in other expressions, for example in annotation-less assignments:

 ```python
 def validator(_: None) -> None: